 6. Couching stitches

 You can do couching stitches to adhere any thick twine or thread on the fabric surface, which is great for texture.
 Keep twine on the face of the fabric and make zigzag stitches across the twine with the thread, in the shape you want.

 Another method is to keep the twine sandwiched between fabric layers and then stitch along the sides.
 This gives a 3 D projection which also looks like piping.
 You can make any kind of representations with a texture on fabric with creative use of couching.
 Learn more about how to do couching stitches here

+You can create wonderful texture on fabric using simple hand embroidery.
 How to make a textured fabric with hand embroidery stitches – 10 easy background textured hand embroidery stitches.